zormanmarlo/continuum_nucleation_MC/README.md

 # Monte Carlo Model for Simulation of Ion Speciation

 ## Overview
-A Monte Carlo code that simulates speciation and nucleation of ions in a continuous coordinate space.
-Ions are represented as spherical particles.
-Interactions are calculated based on a user-supplied set of tabulated potentials, which should be placed in the potentials/ directory.
+A Monte Carlo code that simulates speciation and nucleation of LJ particles in continous space.

-Note that this framework begins to fail at high concentrations/large cluster sizes, as the singular set of potentials is likely to inadequately represent particle interactions in denser environments.

 ## Files and Classes